Search

 Brandon Schultz

-Montréal-Pierre Elliott Trudeau International Airport (YUL), often casually shortened to Montréal-Trudeau, is one of the busiest airports in Canada, and certainly the busiest in Quebec.
-If you’re visiting this eastern Canadian city, spread across Montréal Island and known for its European heritage, prepare to hear plenty of French and see it on most signs too.
+Montréal-Pierre Elliott Trudeau International Airport (YUL) is Canada’s third-busiest airport and Quebec’s primary international gateway.
+If you’re visiting this Eastern island known for its European heritage, prepare to hear plenty of French and see it on most signs too.
 But don’t worry, English is equally prevalent, especially at the airport.
 Use these expert tips for flying through YUL with ease.

 Getting to and from YUL by public transportation

-The most affordable way to travel between Montréal city centre and YUL airport is by bus.
-You can find the 747 bus outside baggage claim just beyond door 28 and it conveniently runs 24/7.
-There are multiple stops in the city centre, including the central bus station, but the ride can take up to 70 minutes and is often packed.
+Bus 747 is the most affordable option between YUL and the city centre, running 24/7 from just beyond door 28 in baggage claim.
+There are multiple stops to the city centre, including the central bus station, but the ride can take up to 70 minutes and is often packed.
 I’ve had to stand with my luggage the whole way, which can get tiresome.

 You can also take long-distance buses directly from YUL to other cities, including Ottawa, Québec City and Trois-Rivières.
 In most cities, you’d need to travel from the airport to a central bus station before heading to another destination, but here you can do so right from door 28, where the other city buses are.